jtallant/learned/readme.md

 * A large number of emergency room visits are from taking just a little too much Tylenol
 * Coursera course called learning how to learn
 * High correlation between **alcohol abuse** and **dementia**
+* Find a way to truly take part in a cause by really getting involved.
+Use the skills you have.

 ### My own strategies for reducing alcohol intake
-* Push the first drink off as far as possible into the night.
+- **Push the first drink off as far as possible into the night**.
 In the best case, you just get really tired and go to bed without drinking.
 I usually have a hard time getting tired even if I got up early and worked out.
 If I push the first drink off late enough, it will at least make me a little tired.
 Sometimes I can stop at the one and go to sleep, other times I'll drink two more.
 I prefer to keep it at 2 or less though.
-* Have night time ritual, like learning for one hour, reading, and having that tea with apple cider vinegar and organic raw honey before bed.
+- **Have night time ritual**, like learning for one hour, reading, and having that tea with apple cider vinegar and organic raw honey before bed.
-* Track the number of drinks per day each day.
+- **Track the number of drinks per day each day**.
 Just tracking it will reduce it.
+- **Plan healthy activities on the weekend.** Example: plan to go to yoga or to a park on saturday or sunday morning, get a friend involved and get excited about it.
+This will make you a lot less likely to drink on friday night.
+If someone invites you out, there won't be a decision there, you already have plans.

+### Things that have been working for me in regards to general improvement
+- **Do less than you think you can**.
+Focus on consistency of healthy habits rather than duration.
+I've kept my workouts to 20 minutes and have seen a large increase in consecutive days worked out and number avg number of days per week worked out.
+I've also applied this to reading and learning.